Consider the following scenario:

 Note The full event log message may also indicate an association with a different user folder location, such as "C:\Users\Administrator".

-When the new user logs on to the computer, the default user profile content is incorporated into their new profile.
+When a new user logs on to the computer, the default user profile content is incorporated into their new profile.
 As the Windows shell and desktop begin to load, the database can't be fully initialized for use.
-Applications that use the database likely experience negative performance or report errors.
+Applications that use the database experience negative performance or report errors.

 To fix the issue, following these steps:

 Log on to each affected computer by using an account that has administrative credentials, and then delete the following hidden file and folder if they exist:

 For each user account on the computer, make sure that the user is logged off completely and the profile has unloaded fully, and then delete the following hidden file and folder if they exist:

 File: C:\Users\<affectedUserFolder>\AppData\Local\Microsoft\Windows\WebCacheLock.datFolder: C:\Users\<affectedUserFolder>\AppData\Local\Microsoft\Windows\WebCache